While source code is critical for user autonomy, it isn’t required to evaluate software security or understand run-time behavior.

 The goal doesn’t have to be a complete understanding of a program’s design (incredibly difficult without source code); it’s typically to answer a specific question, fill in a gap left by tracing/fuzzing, or find a well-known property.
 When developers publish documentation on the security architecture of their closed-source software, reverse engineering tools like decompilers are exactly what you need to verify their honesty (or lack thereof).

 Decompilers are seldom used alone in this context.
 Instead, they’re typically a component of reverse engineering frameworks that also sport memory analysis, debugging tools, scripting, and sometimes even IDEs.
-I use the radare project, but Ghidra is also popular.
+I use the Rizin framework, but Ghidra is also popular.
 Their documentation should help you get started if you’re interested.

 Example: malware analysis